Radio personality: Notable radio personalities

-Notable radio personalities include pop music radio hosts Wolfman Jack, Jim Pewter, Dick Clark, Casey Kasem, John Peel, Charlie Gillett, Walt Love, Alan Freed, Mamy Baby, Frida Amani, The Real Don Steele, Charlie Tuna, Terry Wogan; sports talk hosts such as Mike Francesa; shock jocks and political talk hosts such as Don Imus, Howard Stern and Rush Limbaugh.
+Notable radio personalities include pop music radio hosts Wolfman Jack, Jim Pewter, Dick Clark, Casey Kasem, John Peel, Charlie Gillett, Walt Love, Alan Freed, Cousin Brucie, Mamy Baby, Frida Amani, The Real Don Steele, Charlie Tuna, Terry Wogan; sports talk hosts such as Mike Francesa; shock jocks and political talk hosts such as Don Imus, Howard Stern and Rush Limbaugh.

 Career

 Education

 Many radio personalities do not have a post-high school education, but some do hold degrees in audio engineering.
-If a radio personality has a degree it's typically a bachelor's degree level qualification in radio-television-film, mass communications, journalism, or English.
+If a radio personality has a degree it is typically a bachelor's degree level qualification in radio-television-film, mass communications, journalism, or English.

 Training

 Universities offer classes in radio broadcasting and often have a college radio station, where students can obtain on-the-job training and course credit.
 Prospective radio personalities can also intern at radio stations for hands-on training from professionals.
 Training courses are also available online.